Over the 2022-23 period, as the Contemplative Elder project takes shape, you will be warmly welcomed to any of the following:

 SEPTEMBER 28: Flight and Contemplation

-During Advent, parishioners are encouraged to purchase contemplative books for Christmas for themselves or loved ones.
+During Advent each year, parishioners are encouraged to purchase contemplative books for Christmas for themselves or loved ones.
 On the following First Sunday of Lent, the pastor will bless the books, with the expectation that parishioners will read the book for their own spiritual growth during the Lenten season.
 This practice follows a monastic tradition that continues to this day in the Benedictine world.